cosmos72/stmx/README.md

 Basic usage
 -----------

-For the *very* impatient, see the [util](util) folder, which contains several examples and utilities build with STMX, and should be quite easy to understand.

-For the impatient, STMX offers the following Lisp macros and functions, also heavily documented in the sources - remember `(describe 'some-symbol)` at REPL.
+STMX offers the following Lisp macros and functions, also heavily documented in the sources - remember `(describe 'some-symbol)` at REPL.

 - `TRANSACTIONAL` declares that a class is transactional, i.e. that its slots contain transactional data.
 Use it to wrap a class definition:

         (transactional
           (defclass foo ()
-            ((value1 :type integer :accessor :value1-of)
+            ((value1 :type integer :initarg value1 :accessor :value1-of)
-             (value2 :type string  :accessor :value2-of)
+             (value2 :type string  :initarg value2 :accessor :value2-of)
              ;; ...
             )))

+  Note: on some Common Lisp implementations, slot-value and (setf slot-value) are known to ignore the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kinds of bugs on transactional classes.
+  To avoid hard-to-debug problems, always use accessors to read and write the slots of transactional classes.

 - `TRANSACTION` declares that a method or function is an atomic transaction, and is actually just a convenience macro for `ATOMIC`.
   Use it to wrap a function definition:

         (transaction
-          (defun bar (obj)
+          (defun show-foo (obj)
             (declare (type foo obj))
-            (format t "atomic function bar: foo is ~A ~A~%" (value1-of obj) (value2-of obj))
+            (format t "atomic function show-foo: foo is ~A ~A~%" (value1-of obj) (value2-of obj))
             ;; ...
           ))